 It is timely to reflect on the impact of the GDPR on the increasing spread and impact of privacy laws globally therefore, as the GDPR reaches its second anniversary with mixed reviews.
 Although the GDPR has received most of the headlines, it is crucial for organizations to realize that it is not the only law that impacts data-driven businesses.
 Further, the increased awareness in the public and the media about privacy as a result of Covid-19 contact tracing measures means that the global privacy framework is likely to become even more complicated.
 Therefore, as the volume of these laws is ever-increasing, it is difficult for businesses to keep on top of compliance requirements from one market to the next.

-Click here to learn more about the Trūata Anonymization Solution and its benefits in terms of GDPR privacy compliance.
+Click to learn more about the Trūata Anonymization Service and its benefits in terms of GDPR privacy compliance.